 How Many People Are Named Inara Williams?

 This estimate combines SSA birth records for the first name Inara with Census Bureau frequency data for the surname Williams.
-Below you will find a breakdown of both names, including popularity trends, gender data, and ancestry information.
+Below you will find a breakdown of both names, including popularity trends, gender data, and Census background data where it is available.

 Estimated People with This Name